mekatronik-achmadi/md_tutorial/internship/task_0/jobs.md

 - Able to buy minimum required hardware (will get funded)
 - Familiar with basic electronic including wiring and voltage-current level
 - Familiar with microcontroller (spesifically ESP32 family)
-- Familiar with C language and ESP-IDF framework
+- Familiar with C language in ESP-IDF framework
 - Able to install GCC compiler relevant to ESP-IDF
 - Implement Send audio array to Bluetooth Headphone via A2DP protocol